raybeecham/oqs-demos/curl/USAGE.md

 ## Performance testing

-The docker image can also be used to execute performance tests using the different algoritms supported:
+The docker image can also be used to execute performance tests using the different algorithms supported:

 ### TLS handshake performance